dpcairns/react-famous-cats/labs/LAB-08-09/LAB-08.md

     * string/text
     * number
     * boolean (true/false)
-    * string/text "type" attribute that would be something in a dropdown
+    * string/text that would be something in a dropdown, either an attribute type or related resource

 ## Project